-This one we will have to use division.
-A hint to knowing this is in the question, it wants to know how many slices are there per person or slices/person.
+In this one we will have to use division.
+A hint to knowing this is in the question.
+It wants to know how many slices are there per person or slices/person.

 We have 12 slices and we want to split (or divide) it amongst 4 people.